haje01/wzdat/docs/index.rst

 **WzDat** stands for `Webzen <http://www.webzen.com/main>`_ **Data Analysis Toolkit** (pronounce it like "What's that?"), which started as an attempt to build `IPython <http://ipython.org>`_ & `Pandas <http://pandas.pydata.org>`_ based data analysis system.
 WzDat augments the power of IPython & Pandas.

 Currently WzDat consists of three applications.
 WzDat Python Module, Dashboard and `WzDat Forwarder for Windows <https://github.com/haje01/wdfwd>`_.
-This repository is for WzDat Python Module & Dashboard.
+This document is for WzDat Python Module & Dashboard.

 User's Guide
 ------------